A good example of Biblical faith is Moses — a man who learned to walk by faith.

 By faith Moses, when he was come to years, refused to be called the son of Pharaoh’s daughter; Choosing rather to suffer affliction with the people of God, than to enjoy the pleasures of sin for a season; Esteeming the reproach of Christ greater riches than the treasures in Egypt: for he had respect unto the recompense of the reward.
 By faith he forsook Egypt, not fearing the wrath of the king: for he endured, as seeing him who is invisible.
 (Hebrews 11:24-27)

-We can learn here that Moses, the servant of Yahuwah Elohim [the LORD God], demonstrated eight actions of faith:
+We can learn here the eight actions that demonstrated the faith of Moses, the servant of Yahuwah Elohim [the Hebrew name for LORD God]:

 1. He walked by faith [not by sight]